linker3000/MeshBop/README.md

 Unless arranged differently by the setup, the Pi and Seeed boards still need their own, separate USB power supplies.

-### Importing the REDTastic package into Node-RED
+### Importing the MeshBop package into Node-RED
-1. Download the REDTastic *.json package from this repo.
+1. Download the MeshBop *.json package from this repo.
 2. Open the Burger Menu in Node-RED (top right) and select Import.
 3. Choose *select a file to import*.
 4. Select the downloaded .json file.